The on-line store is sold out. When will you have more Poquito Pants™?

 How should I measure my child to figure out the rise?

 The easiest way to see where the rise will fit your child is to mark the measurement on a piece of ribbon.
-Hold one end at the small of the back and put it between the legs up to the front (Do is on a naked baby).
+Hold one end of the ribbon at the small of your naked baby's back and bring it between the legs up to the front (see our sizing page for a photo of where to measure).
 Poquito Pants™ sit below the belly, a couple inches under the navel, so if you can pull the ribbon up too high, you might consider the smaller size.
 If your child will not lie still for you to check, try marking the rise measurement on a pair of pants or a diaper.

 What is the difference between the large and the large hi-rise?

-The large hi-rise is made from the large pattern except that it is 1" longer in the center.
+The large hi-rise is the same width as the large size but it is 1" longer in the center.
 The pants will not neccesarily come up much higher on the waist, but will be a little higher on the hip.
 This size is perfect for toddlers who have gotten taller but not much bigger around.
-The large hi-rise is recommended for toddlers over 18 months of age, and they may sag in the crotch on younger babies.
+The large hi-rise is not recommended for toddlers under about 18 months of age, because they may sag in the crotch on smaller babies.